How intrusion prevention works

 Browser intrusion prevention monitors attacks on Internet Explorer and Firefox.
 Browser intrusion prevention is not supported on any other browsers.

-Firefox might disable the Symantec Endpoint Protection plug-in, but you can re-enable it.
+Firefox might disable the Symantec Endpoint Protection plug-in, but you can turn it back on.

 This type of intrusion prevention uses attack signatures as well as heuristics to identify attacks on browsers.